Cabanatuan: History

+1990 Luzon earthquake

+Cabanatuan was near the epicenter of the 1990 Luzon earthquake, which registered a 7.8 on the surface wave magnitude scale, at around 3:00 pm on July 16, 1990.
+The quake leveled several buildings, most notably the Christian College of the Philippines (Liwag Colleges) in the midst of class time, trapping 250 students and teachers and killing at least 133.

+Unlike in Baguio, local and international journalists were able to arrive at Cabanatuan hours after the tremor, and media coverage of the quake in its immediate aftermath centered on the collapsed school, where rescue efforts were hampered by the lack of heavy equipment to cut through the steel reinforcement of fallen concrete.

 Cityhood

 Cabanatuan became a city by virtue of Republic Act No. 526, approved on June 16, 1950.
+In 1965, Congress created Palayan City, and transferred the capital of Nueva Ecija from Cabanatuan to the newly created city of Palayan.

 Highly Urbanized City (HUC)

-In 1998, Cabanatuan was declared by then-president Fidel V. Ramos as a highly urbanized city however it failed ratification after the majority of votes in the plebiscite was negative.
+In 1998, Cabanatuan was declared a highly urbanized city by President Fidel V. Ramos.
+However, it failed ratification after the majority of votes in the plebiscite was negative.

-Cabanatuan was declared as highly urbanized city by President Benigno S. Aquino III under Presidential Proclamation No. 418 on July 14, 2012.
+Cabanatuan was declared as a highly urbanized city again by President Benigno S. Aquino III under Presidential Proclamation No. 418 on July 14, 2012.
 A plebiscite scheduled in December 2012 was moved by the Commission on Elections to January 25, 2014, so as not to burden the poll body during its preparation for the 2013 local elections in the province.
 Incumbent Governor Aurelio Matias Umali, who had a strong voter base in the city, opposed the conversion and submitted a petition to the Supreme Court.
 The Supreme Court issued a temporary restraining order on January 24, 2014.
-On April 23, 2014, voting 9-5-1, the Supreme Court granted a petition for certiorari filed by Nueva Ecija Gov. Aurelio Umali and declared as null and void Comelec Minute Resolution No. 12-0797 dated September 11, 2012, and Minute Resolution No. 12-0925 dated October 16, 2012, setting a date for the conduct of a plebiscite in which only registered voters of Cabanatuan would be allowed to vote.
+On April 23, 2014, voting 9–5–1, the Supreme Court granted a petition for certiorari filed by Nueva Ecija Gov. Aurelio Umali and declared as null and void Comelec Minute Resolution No. 12-0797 dated September 11, 2012, and Minute Resolution No. 12-0925 dated October 16, 2012, setting a date for the conduct of a plebiscite in which only registered voters of Cabanatuan would be allowed to vote.
 The province-wide plebiscite was rescheduled for November 8, 2014, but cancelled again because the Cabanatuan City government could not provide the necessary funds.
 No new date is to be set until the city government certifies that ₱101 million is available for the holding of the plebiscite.

-1990 Luzon Earthquake

-Cabanatuan was near the epicenter of the infamous 1990 Luzon earthquake, which registered a 7.8 on the surface wave magnitude scale, at roughly 3 pm on July 16, 1990.
-It leveled some buildings, most notably the Christian College of the Philippines (Liwag Colleges) in the midst of class time, and killed 1,653 people.
-Around 154 people were said to be killed inside the CCP building.

-Unlike in Baguio, local and international journalists were able to arrive at Cabanatuan City hours after the tremor, and media coverage of the quake in its immediate aftermath centered on the collapsed school, where rescue efforts were hampered by the lack of heavy equipment to cut through the steel reinforcement of fallen concrete.

 Geography

-Cabanatuan City is located in the rolling central plains of Luzon drained by the Pampanga River.
+Cabanatuan is located in the rolling central plains of Luzon drained by the Pampanga River.
 The city stands 14 km southwest of the provincial capital Palayan City and 116 km north of Manila.
 It is bordered by Santa Rosa to the south, Talavera and Gen. Mamerto Natividad to the north, Palayan to the north east, Laur to the east, and Aliaga to the west.